 - There is no threshold or limiting investment for a new sales tax abatement project. - The additional capital investment by an industry that is expanding their current facilities in Alabama must be equal to the lesser of - o 30% of the original cost of the currently existing industrial property or - o \$2 million - Data processing centers are eligible to receive abatements as follows: - Sales tax abatement for 10 years for projects that invest up to \$200 million. - Sales and use tax abatement for 20 years for projects that invest more than \$200 million but less than \$400 million within 10 years.

-Personal property tax abatement: Qualifying industries can receive an abatement on the state and local non-educational portion of the property tax on the real and personal property for up to a 20 years, data centers can be abated up to 30 years
+Personal property tax abatement: Qualifying projects can receive an abatement of the property tax on the real and personal property for up to a 20 years, data centers can be abated up to 30 years

 Alaska

 Arizona

 Quality Jobs